kysutrung/yolo_watchdog/README.md

 ### 2. Train your own YOLO.

-Our found some quick but effective video tutorials for you:
+We've found some quick and effective video tutorials for you:

 [How to train YOLOv8 with custom dataset using your local PC](https://youtu.be/gRAyOPjQ9_s?si=JTgtRKwl3u6fy0oe)